saturncloud/examples/examples/julia-dashboard-dash/README.md

 ### Run the App

 Finally, define the code to run the app.
 The important points here are the host and port numbers.
-For deployments to work on Saturn Cloud, the host value must be `"0.0.0.0"` and the port number `"8000"`.
+For users to access the server, the host value must be `"0.0.0.0"` and the port number `"8000"`. `8000` is the only port exposed on Saturn Cloud deployments.

 ``` julia
 run_server(app, "0.0.0.0", 8000)